Please Log in or Register

 India upset at Russian military parts supply

 When it comes to Russian aerospace products, conventional wisdom is: The equipment is good, the after-market is awful.
 Ask the Indian air force and its officials would emphatically agree.
-Sourcing of spares and consumables for its Russian-built aircraft and weapon systems has sunk to a new low for the IAF, with the ...
+Sourcing of spares and consumables for its Russian-built aircraft and weapon systems has sunk to a new low for the IAF, with the government permitting it to issue multiple global tenders for spares across a range of systems.
+The move marks a ...

 Category: Russian Aviation